Paying for a care home

 - How much will I have to pay for care?

 - How could my finances and property affect my care home fees?

 - How do I pay my part of the care fees?

 - Do I get a choice about which care home I live in?

-- What if I prefer a more expensive care home than the local authority will pay for?
+- What if I prefer a more expensive care home than the local Health and Social Care Trust will pay for?